elemental/elemental-web/source/doc-dev/intro.rst

 functionality to `ScaLAPACK <http://netlib.org/scalapack>`_, which is the very widely used effort towards extending `LAPACK <http://netlib.org/lapack>`_ onto distributed-memory architectures.
-Unlike PLAPACK and ScaLAPACK, Elemental performs all computations using element-wise, rather than block, matrix distributions (please see the first journal publication on Elemental, *Elemental: A new framework for distributed memory dense matrix computations*, for a detailed discussion of this design choice).
+Unlike PLAPACK and ScaLAPACK, Elemental performs virtually all computations using element-wise, rather than block, matrix distributions (please see the first journal publication on Elemental, *Elemental: A new framework for distributed memory dense matrix computations*, for a detailed discussion of this design choice).
 Some of the unique features of Elemental include distributed implementations of:

+* High-performance pseudospectral computation and visualization
+* Quadratic-time low-rank Cholesky and LU modifications
 * Bunch-Kaufman and Bunch-Parlett for accurate symmetric factorization
 * LU and Cholesky with full pivoting
 * Column-pivoted QR and interpolative/skeleton decompositions
 * Quadratically Weighted Dynamic Halley iteration for the polar decomposition
 * Spectral Divide and Conquer Schur decomposition and Hermitian EVD
-* Multi-shift Lanczos-based inverse iteration for computing pseudospectra
 * Many algorithms for Singular-Value soft-Thresholding (SVT)
 * Tall-skinny QR decompositions
 * Hermitian matrix functions
 * Sign-based Lyapunov/Ricatti/Sylvester solvers

-For the sake of objectivity, here are a few reasons why one might want to use ScaLAPACK or PLAPACK instead:

-* Elemental currently supports a divide-and-conquer scheme for parallel Schur decompositions, but not a QR-based algorithm.
-The Aggressive Early Deflation implementation of the Hessenberg QR algorithm in ScaLAPACK should be significantly more accurate and faster for small to medium sized matrices, but the divide-and-conquer scheme should likely be preferred for very large-scale Schur decompositions using several thousand cores.
-Ideally Elemental will eventually contain implementations of both algorithms, with an appropriate switching mechanism.
-* Some applications exploit the block distribution format used by ScaLAPACK and PLAPACK in order to increase the efficiency of matrix construction.
-Though it is clearly possible to redistribute the matrix into an element-wise distribution format after construction, this might add an unnecessary level of complexity.
-* Elemental is primarily intended to be used from C++11, though interfaces to other languages, such as C, Fortran 90, and Python, are in various stages of development.
+For the sake of objectivity: Elemental is primarily intended to be used from C++11, though interfaces to other languages, such as C, Fortran 90, and Python, are in various stages of development.
 ScaLAPACK and PLAPACK routines are currently significantly more straightforward to call from C and Fortran.

 .. note::
    At this point, the vast majority of Elemental's source code is in header